Veil: Veiling of nuns and consecrated virgins

+Since the reintroduction of the rite of consecration of virgins for women living in the world in 1970, the newly consecrated virgin receives a veil as a sign of her consecration, as in ancient times.

+The nuptial symbolism of the rite was displayed particularly in the bestowal of the veil on the virgin by the bishop, as can be found in the writings of Ambrose of Milan and in the oldest liturgical sources.

-After the promulgation of Pope Paul's VI. decree Perfectae caritatis on the adaption and renewal of religious life most monastic orders for nuns retained the veil.
-Regarding other institutes of religious sisters who are not cloistered but who work as teachers, nurses or in other active apostolates outside of a nunnery or monastery, some wear the veil, while some others have abolished the use of the veil.
+After the promulgation of Pope Paul VI's decree Perfectae caritatis on the adaption and renewal of religious life most monastic orders for nuns retained the veil.
+Regarding other institutes of religious sisters who work as teachers, nurses or in other active apostolates, some wear the veil, while some others have abolished the use of the veil.

 The fullest versions of the nun's veil cover the top of the head and flow down around and over the shoulders.
 In western Christianity, it does not wrap around the neck or face.
 In those orders that retain one, the starched white covering about the face, neck, and shoulders is known as a wimple and is a separate garment.

 The Catholic Church has revived the ancient practice of women to be consecrated by their bishop as a consecrated virgin living in the world.
 These virgins are set aside as sacred persons who belong only to Christ and the service of the church.
 The veil is a bridal one, because the velatio virginum primarily signified the newly consecrated virgin as the Bride of Christ.
 In ancient times his veil was called the flammeum because it was supposed to remind the virgin of the indissoluble nuptial bond she was contracting with Christ.
 The wearing of the flammeum for the sacred virgin Bride of Christ arose from the bridal attire of the strictest pagan marriage which did not permit of divorce at the time.
-The flammeum was a visible reminder that divorce was not possible with Christ, their Divine Spouse.
+The flammeum was a visible reminder that divorce was not possible with Christ, their Divine spouse.

-Some Lutheran and Anglican women's religious orders also wear a veil, differing according to the traditions of each order.

 In Eastern Orthodoxy and in the Eastern Rites of the Catholic Church, a veil called an epanokamelavkion is used by both nuns and monks, in both cases covering completely the kamilavkion, a cylindrical hat they both wear.
 In Slavic practice, when the veil is worn over the hat, the entire headdress is referred to as a klobuk.
 Nuns wear an additional veil under the klobuk, called an apostolnik, which is drawn together to cover the neck and shoulders as well as the head, leaving the face itself open.

+Some female members of Lutheran and Anglican religious communities also wear a veil, differing according to the traditions of each community.